akshayasilvoj/fashion/README.md

-# CRWN Clothing - Redux ToolKit
+# CRWN Clothing (Redux ToolKit)
 This project is a React application that uses Redux Toolkit to manage state.
 It is a clothing store that allows users to add items to their cart and checkout.
 It also has a sign in and sign up page that uses Firebase to authenticate users.

+This is a Redux Toolkit version of the [CRWN Clothing](https://github.com/efxlve/crwn-clothing) project.

+## Features
+- Add items to cart
+- Remove items from cart
+- Checkout
+- Sign in and sign up
+- Responsive design

 ## Technologies
 - React